motss/fluentui/packages/web-components/docs/web-components.api.md

 // Warning: (ae-missing-release-tag) "styles" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const accordionItemStyles: ElementStyles;
+export const AccordionItemStyles: ElementStyles;

 // @public
-export const accordionItemTemplate: ElementViewTemplate<AccordionItem>;
+export const AccordionItemTemplate: ElementViewTemplate<AccordionItem>;

 // Warning: (ae-missing-release-tag) "styles" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const accordionStyles: ElementStyles;
+export const AccordionStyles: ElementStyles;

 // Warning: (ae-missing-release-tag) "template" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const accordionTemplate: ElementViewTemplate<Accordion>;
+export const AccordionTemplate: ElementViewTemplate<Accordion>;

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "AnchorButton" because one of its declarations is marked as @internal